|Our Scala Training Courses|

-We offer both corporate training courses, for a class size of up to 24 students, and regular open enrollment classes with a pre-defined agenda, scope and length.
+We offer both online training and in-person corporate training courses for a class size of up to 25 students.

 Training is an essential first step for successful adoption of Scala in your company or on your project.
 The skills gained from our courses will accelerate your ability to be productive with Scala techniques and tools, and enable you to more quickly find and use the libraries and frameworks that make sense for your needs.

-Whether custom or open-enrollment, our training spans theory and practice, with hands-on exercises to drive home the most important points and keep the training lively, entertaining and engaging.
+Whether online or in-person, our training spans theory and practice, with hands-on exercises to drive home the most important points and keep the training lively, entertaining and engaging.
 It is an approach that has proven very popular with our previous attendees.

 We offer two courses covering Scala applied and advanced topics.
 Both courses assume